 Contributed by Jyoti from Story at Every Corner.

-His larger than life presence in people hearts makes it impossible for people to believe he was a fictional character.
+His larger-than-life presence in people’s hearts makes it impossible for people to believe he was a fictional character.
 It’s even harder to believe that the house was a fictional address.
 So much so that eventually the local government had to agree and get the fictitious address a real home.

 The ground floor is a lobby and gift shop.
 Be sure to look up to admire the gorgeous ceiling on this floor.